 - Bankruptcy score – This score tries to predict how likely you will to declare bankruptcy.

 - Revenue score – This score tries to predict if and how profitable you will be to the institution.

 - Attrition-risk score – This score tries to predict how likely you will stop using their products.

 - Behavior score – This score tries to predict future behavior, as nebulous as that sounds.

 - Transaction score – Every time you charge something to your card, a transaction score is calculated to determine whether to approve the charge.

 - Collection score – This score is used on accounts in collections by collection agencies to determine how “collectible” it is.

 As you can see, some of the other scores are a lot scarier than the standard credit-risk score.
-Unfortunately, you can’t get access to those scores and there isn’t any pending legislation that would give you access.
+Unfortunately, unlike with FICO where you can get a completely free credit score, you can’t get access to those scores and there isn’t any pending legislation that would give you access.
 For now, we’ll have to be content knowing they exist.